roblaing/erlang-webapp-howto/unit2/README.md

 Another snag was I initially used `~w` instead of `~s` since it's more commonly used in Prolog's
 <a href="https://www.swi-prolog.org/pldoc/doc_for?object=format/2">format/2</a> statement, which caused the input to get rendered
 in my HTML as `[72,101,...]`.
-Next i tried `~p`, which caused the surrounding double quotes, single quotes, or chevrons to be retained in the HTML output.
+Next I tried `~p`, which caused the surrounding double quotes, single quotes, or chevrons to be retained in the HTML output.

 Mercifully, `~s` appears to be the correct magic incantation, and so far appears to be working well.